Skip-the-Line Passes Handle the Plan. WalkOnAlerts Handles the Chaos.

 How Often Does This Actually Happen?

 More than you’d think.
-We’ve been tracking ride status across 31 US theme parks through ThemeParkHallOfShame.com.
+We’ve been tracking ride status across 11 Disney and Universal parks through ThemeParkHallOfShame.com.
 Here’s what 2025 looked like:

 | Disney Park | Breakdowns | Per Day | Avg Duration | 30+ Min |